 Most experts agree that emotional stress can be a trigger for children or teenagers to start wetting the bed, even when they have been dry for months, or years.

 Big upheavals and stresses in a child or teen’s life, whether at home or at school, can help explain why they start bedwetting.
 You might hear healthcare professionals refer to this as ‘secondary enuresis’.

 How does stress lead to bedwetting?

 The psychological causes of bedwetting are linked to the hormone vasopressin.
-This is the hormone the body produces to regulate how much wee we produce at night, is known to be affected by anxiety.
+This is the hormone the body produces to regulate how much wee we produce at night and is known to be affected by anxiety.
 When a child is anxious, their body can run low on vasopressin.
-This can then mean they might produce too much wee for the bladder to hold at night, and increase the chance they might accidentally wet the bed.
+This can then mean they might produce too much wee for the bladder to hold at night and increase the chance they might accidentally wet the bed.

 Stress or anxiety may also cause your child to drink too much just before bedtime, or mean they forget to wee before they go to bed.

 Why your child may be wetting the bed after starting school

 Starting school is a special moment for your child, and one you should both be excited about.
 However, it can also be a bit overwhelming or upsetting.
 After all, it’s a lot of big changes to their routine, all at once!
 And this can cause stress or anxiety, along with bedwetting.

 More often than not, if your child is wetting the bed after school, it is just a case of secondary enuresis, and nothing to worry about.
 They just need a little support to help them as they adjust.